Chamber of Deputies

 Parliamentary groups

-The Groups generally correspond to national political parties or movements represented in the Chamber of Deputies.
-The Deputies sit in the plenary hall from the left to the centre to the right of the President, depending on their political orientation.
-The custom of using the terms "left", "centre" and "right" to describe a political position derives from the position of the Deputies in the debating chambers and originates at the time of the French Revolution.
+Groups usually correspond to the political parties or movements existing in the country and represented at the Chamber of Deputies.
+Deputies sit in the hemicycle of the Plenary Hall on the left, in the middle and on the right of the President, depending on their political orientation.
+The custom of using terms such as "left", "centre" and "right" to describe a political party derives from the location of Deputies in their debating chambers and originates at the time of the French Revolution.